Bill Armour: St. Louis, Milwaukee and Kansas City

 After his time in St. Louis, Armour served as business manager for the Milwaukee baseball club in 1913 and manager of the Kansas City club in 1914.

+Managerial Record

 Family and later years

 On March 27, 1901, Armour was married to Ida Fulton at the home of the bride's parents in Homestead, Pennsylvania.
 In his later years, Armour was engaged in the restaurant business in Minneapolis, Minnesota.
 In December 1922, he died suddenly in Minneapolis from "a stroke of apoplexy" at age 53.